griptape-ai/griptape-docs/docs/griptape-framework/index.md

 ### Using Poetry

-To get started with **griptape** using Poetry first create a new poetry project from the terminal:
+To get started with Griptape using Poetry first create a new poetry project from the terminal:

 ```
 % poetry new griptape-quickstart